tonethar/IGME-330-Spring-2020/weekly/week-02A-notes.md

-# Week 2A - JS Review and more Canvas
+# Week 2A - Review and more Canvas

 ## I. Overview
 Today we will: